Olive oil can moisturize your skin, keeping it hydrated. Some people also claim that applying it to your breasts can make them larger and firmer.

 The claims surrounding olive oil’s breast-enhancing capabilities are likely related to some of its natural characteristics.

 Olive oil is rich in polyphenols, which are plant-based substances that reduce inflammation.
-When applied to the skin, polyphenols may protect against premature aging, sun damage, and certain skin conditions such as acne.
+When applied to the skin, polyphenols against premature aging, sun damage, and certain skin conditions such as acne.